spine-tools/MetReLoad/README.md

 #### `merra2`

 Download MERRA-2 data.
 Note: You first need to register with NASA Earhdata, see instructions [here](https://disc.gsfc.nasa.gov/data-access).
+Downloaded data will be saved as netCDF-4 files, one file per day, with filenames of format `MERRA-2.<COLLECTION ID>.<DATE>.SUB.nc4`.

 ##### Options
 ```